irhmaan/free-rtos/README.md

 - If the LED isn't blinking, check the GPIO or the LED type selection in the `Example Configuration` menu.

-For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.
+For any technical queries, Check [issue](https://github.com/espressif/esp-idf/issues) on GitHub.